 Check your gear

 Wear an approved helmet and check your bike regularly: look at brakes, tyres, wheels, chain, lights, and reflectors.

 Check over your right shoulder for other vehicles, often.
 Look ahead for car doors opening, potholes, rubbish, grates, loose gravel and people walking.
 Always check for left turning vehicles.

 Ride in the right place to be seen

 Positioning is an important part of riding on the road.
 Ride in a straight line and keep left, usually around 1 metre out from the kerb or parked cars.
 This helps you see what is ahead, and it helps drivers to see you and predict where you are going.

 There are times when you should change your position and move further out.
 This is known as taking the lane.
 Important times to do this:

-Here's how to take the lane: use a hand signal, check over your shoulder then move towards the centre of the lane.
+Here's how to take the lane: look over your right shoulder then move towards the centre of the lane.
 After the roundabout or intersection, pull back towards the kerb.

 Watch: positioning and hand signals at intersections

 - use hand signals to indicate before turning